jbhannah/jbhannah.net-gulp/articles/2016-03-23-rails-development-with-docker.md

 we're going to go even smaller by basing our image on the official [Alpine Linux][]-based Ruby image.

-You need a `Dockerfile` to create an image, so let's go through ours one step at a time.
+You need a `Dockerfile` to create an image, so let's go through this one step at a time.
 Every `Dockerfile` begins with a `FROM` statement:

 ```docker
 FROM ruby:2-alpine
 ```

-Our image uses the latest Alpine-based Ruby 2.x image as its base.
+This image uses the latest Alpine-based Ruby 2.x image as its base.
 Simple enough.
-But to install all our gems and get Rails up and running, we need to install a few dependencies:
+But to install all of your gems and get Rails up and running, it needs a few dependencies:

 ```docker
 RUN apk add --update --no-cache \